 2. Addressing electricity shortages: Djibouti lacks food security and is a completely dependent on imports for food because of a dearth of energy and recurring droughts in the region.
 To address the problem of electricity shortages, the Global Environmental Facility, World Bank and Organization of Petroleum Exporting Countries have collaborated to set up a 56 megawatt geothermal power plant to be completed by 2018.
 This will reduce the country’s dependence on Ethiopia for power.
 Oil imports currently account for 20% of Djibouti’s total imports; in this context, the construction of the new power plant is expected to reduce debt and support GDP.

 3. Optimization of mineral resources: Salt Investment (SIS) has taken advantage of the country’s natural salt resources and low freight costs.
 It has started salt mining from Lake Assal, and is operating at a capacity of 4 million tonne per annum.
-This has generated employment opportunities and increased export revenues for the country.
+This has generated

 4. Doraleh Container Terminal: This large greenfield project for Djibouti will broaden the scale of port operations.
 A $396 million project financed through the first PPP between Djibouti government and DP World, the terminal has a capacity of 1.5 million twenty foot equivalent container units per year.